Obituary of Sharon and Louis White

 According to their wishes, a joint memorial service will held this coming spring.
 Friends and family will all be welcomed.

-To send flowers to the family of Sharon and Louis White, please visit Tribute Store
+To send flowers to the family or plant a tree in memory of Sharon and Louis White, please visit Tribute Store